 In the Spring, the Car Corral on the main track oval includes more than 1,200 collector vehicles for sale.
 The Fall (September) event also utilizes the Track oval for the Car Corral.
 In addition, during both the Spring and Fall events, some hobbyists sell collector vehicles on their Flea Market spaces.
 The result is that generally, possibly 2,500 collector vehicles can be expected to be for sale in the Spring and possibly 1,800 in the Fall.

 The Hornets Nest Region, AACA presents, at each event, an Antique Car Show.
 The Spring AACA NATIONAL Car Show attracts approximately 350 vehicles for judging with the standards of the Antique Automobile Club of America.
 The term “Antique” includes original vehicles that are twenty-five years old, or older.
-All vehicles must be pre-registered.
+All vehicles must be pre-registered with the AACA process.

 In addition, there are more than fifty other car clubs, which present their vehicles for display on Saturday and Sunday at each event.
 All vehicles must be pre-registered.